testuserongithubxd/STEALTHAPI/README.md

 ## DUI (Direct User Interface)

 The DUI system lets you render custom HTML pages as overlays inside the game.
-Pages are injected as iframes into the NUI browser layer via CEF.
+Pages are injected as iframes into the browser layer.
 They are invisible to server resources and render on top of everything.

 ### `Stealth.CreateDui(url, w, h)`
 Creates a new DUI window from a URL.
 The DUI is hidden by default.